ABOUT

 What makes EDC different from traditional funders is the level of flexibility in how and to whom we make grants.
 When meaningful support to environmental defenders is especially complex or constrained—such as in countries where outside funding is restricted—EDC’s agility is critical.

-Since launching in 2017, EDC has approved close to $6 million in funding to international, regional, and community-level organizations around the world.
-In 2023, we made 156 grants in more than 30 countries, including our first grants in Dominican Republic, Bangladesh, and Togo.
+Since launching in 2017, EDC has approved more than $9 million in funding to international, regional, and community-level organizations around the world.
+In the last year, we made 262 grants in more than 55 countries, including our first grants in Argentina, Bosnia and Herzegovina, Guinea Bissau, and Tonga.

 OUR MISSION